awilli32/jsmini/01-Class-Activities/09-SQL/4/Activities/02-Stu_Mine_the_Subquery/README.md

 ### Instructions

+First, create a view that returns all actors for each film.
+The view should contain the following columns:
+* `film_title`
+* `actor_full_name` (be sure to concatenate first and last name from the `actor` table)

+Use that view to accomplish the following:

 #### With Subqueries
 * Using subqueries, identify all actors who appear in the film ALTER VICTORY in the `sakila` database.